iisandeshpoudel/assignment-petition-platform/Documentation/My Thought Process.md

 # Overview of the project with my thought process during the development phase
-As I got interviewed as a Python Developer.
-I decided to do this assignment in a Pythonic way.
-Hence, I used [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) package to manage the virtual environment and Django as the backend framework.
+As I was interviewed for a Python Developer role, I decided to approach this assignment in a Pythonic manner.
+Consequently, I utilized the `venv` package to manage the virtual environment, and Django as the backend framework.
+For the front-end, I employed HTML, CSS, and JavaScript.
-And HTML, CSS and JS for the front end.

 ### Features with their details
 Since this is a demo project, I decide to keep Sign up only with username and password intentionally for the sake of simplicity